Falmouth-Games-Academy/comp230-cpd/README.md

 This week I already assumed my biggest struggle would be presenting my business case, however this was not the case, my business case went a lot better than I expected and I think this is due to the fact we only had to present it to Gareth.
 One person is fine but when you add more to the equation my anxiety goes up, also Gareth is very easy going.
 As mentioned a long time ago, my public speaking abilities are something I'd like to work on but find very hard.

 ## Week Six - Beginning 5th March
+This week was reading week, I just worked on the game for the whole week.

 ## Week Seven - Beginning 12th March
 This week I realized the behaviour trees I was using for my AI didn't work exactly how I wanted it too for what I needed it to do, so I reverted back to using event graphs and construction scripts which has made it much easier to do my game AI as there aren't that many states.
 I spent weeks trying to get it to work how I wanted it too with behaviour trees but there was a new issue popping up every day so it was time for change.